Chapter

 What does John 10:21 mean?

 Some, like prior critics, hear those extravagant claims and write Jesus off as unstable.
-To some extent, that response is rooted in spiritual stubbornness—such people are not willing to consider God under any circumstances (John 10:1–6; 7:17; 5:39–40).
+That response is rooted partly in spiritual stubbornness: such people are not willing to consider God under any circumstances (John 10:1–6; 7:17; 5:39–40).
 They aren't open to seeing Jesus' miracles as proof that He is everything He claims to be (Matthew 12:31; Luke 11:15).

 In contrast, those miracles are the main point referenced by the other major faction in the crowd.
-They, like others before, rightly recognize that these are "signs" meant to give divine approval to Jesus' message (John 3:1–2).
+Like others before, they rightly recognize these are "signs" meant to give divine approval to Jesus' message (John 3:1–2).

 Expand